rssh/dotty-cps-async/docs/AsyncStreams.rst

 Async Streaming
 ---------------

-Generator syntax is a way to deliver values into some form of an async stream asynchronously.
+Generator syntax is a way to deliver values into some form of a stream asynchronously.

 Example:

 .. code-block:: scala
+  import cps.*
+  import cps.monads.{*,given}
+  import cps.stream.*

   asyncStream[AsyncList[Future,Int]]{ out =>
-     await(beforeStart())
      out.emit(0)
      for(i <- 1 to 10)
        out.emit(i)